 You should also test the app out on your phone to see if it functions well before paying for a subscription.
 The free trial that most providers offer will make this very easy on your end.

-Don’t get caught up in all the premium features of a specific service.
+Don’t get caught up in a specific service’s premium features.
 All the features in the world aren’t worth it if they disrupt your budget.

 Getting the annual plan may lead to better rates with some providers and thus is something to consider if you plan on using the service long-term.

-You never know when you’ll run into an issue so picking a service that has good customer support like eFax is wise.
+You never know when you’ll run into an issue so picking a service with good customer support like eFax is wise.

 It might be cheaper to send a fax for free from your phone, but getting a premium service that comes with 24/7 support will pay off when problems arise.